Reliance, BP start gas production from Asia's deepest project | Headlines

 ''This is a significant milestone in India's energy landscape, for a cleaner and greener gas-based economy.
 Through our deep-water infrastructure in the Krishna Godavari basin, we expect to produce gas and meet the growing clean energy requirements of the nation.''
 BP chief executive Bernard Looney said: ''This start-up is another example of the possibility of our partnership with Reliance, bringing the best of both companies to help meet India's rapidly expanding energy needs.
 Growing India's own production of cleaner-burning gas to meet a significant portion of its energy demand, these three new KG D6 projects will support the country's drive to shape and improve its future energy mix''.
 The next project, the Satellites Cluster, is expected to come onstream in 2021, followed by the MJ project in 2022.

-Peak gas production from the three fields is expected to be around 30 mmscmd by 2023, which is expected to be about 25 per cent of India's domestic production and will help reduce the country's dependence on imported gas..
+Peak gas production from the three fields is expected to be around 30 mmscmd by 2023, which is expected to be about 25 per cent of India's domestic production and will help reduce the country's dependence on imported gas.
+Gas from R-Series field was previously expected in June but COVID-19 lockdown disrupted the supply chain and the company could not complete the project in time.
+R-Cluster will have a peak output of 12 mmscmd, while Satellites would produce a maximum of 7 mmscmd.
+MJ field will start production in the third quarter of 2022 and will have a peak output of 12 mmscmd.

+Reliance in November last year auctioned the first set of 5 mmscmd of gas from the newer discoveries in the KG-D6 block by asking bidders to quote a price (expressed as a percentage of the dated Brent crude oil rate), supply period and the volume of gas required.
+Considering the current average Brent price of USD 50 per barrel, the gas will cost around USD 4.2 per million British thermal unit.

+Reliance has so far made 19 gas discoveries in the KG-D6 block.
+Of these, D-1 and D-3 -- the largest among the lot -- were brought into production from April 2009 and MA, the only oilfield in the block was put to production in September 2008.
+While the MA field stopped producing last year, the output from D-1 and D-3 ceased in February.

 ALSO READ